National League Central capsules

 Rotation: RH Carlos Martinez (12-11, 3.64 ERA, 217 Ks), RH Michael Wacha (12-9, 4.13), RH Adam Wainwright (12-5, 5.11), RH Luke Weaver (7-2, 3.88), RH Miles Mikolas (14-8, 2.25 with Yomiuri Giants in Japan).

 Hot Spot: Bullpen.
 The Cardinals struggled for much of last season to find consistent roles for their relievers, with Oh losing his job as closer midway through the year and Rosenthal then needing Tommy John surgery after taking over.
-St. Louis enters this season with Gregerson getting the first crack at closing as he tries to recapture the form that led to 31 saves in 2015.
-That said, many expect Reyes, a top prospect, to ease his way into that role when he returns from elbow surgery in early May.
+Gregerson was supposed to get the first crack at closing this season as he tries to recapture the form that led to 31 saves with Houston in 2015.
+But he will open on the disabled list with a strained hamstring.
+Many expect Reyes, a top prospect, to ease his way into the role when he returns from elbow surgery in early May.
 Also, the Cardinals are counting on improvement from Cecil, who struggled at times with the command of his usually effective curveball a year ago in the first season of a four-year contract.

 Outlook: The Cardinals have had one losing season since the start of the century, but they are facing immense pressure from fans after finishing behind the Cubs and Brewers in 2017.
 St. Louis missed the playoffs for a second straight year, the first time that's happened since 2007-08.
 For the Cardinals to snap that post-season "drought," they'll need bounce-back seasons from several players — including a healthy Wainwright on the mound and Carpenter at the plate.
 Few expect the Cardinals to cede the NL Central title to Chicago for a third straight year without putting up a fight, but St. Louis will need Ozuna and Pham to produce as expected.
 If they do, and the Cardinals can bring along their reworked pitching staff, the potential for a return to the playoffs is there.